Svetlitski/fcp/README.md

 ### Linux

-The following benchmarks were run on a bare-metal AWS EC2 instance (a1.metal, 16 CPUs, 32 GiB RAM, SSD)
+The following benchmarks were run on a bare-metal AWS EC2 instance (a1.metal, 16 CPUs, 32 GiB RAM, SSD) with [XFS](https://en.wikipedia.org/wiki/XFS) as the filesystem.

 #### Linux Kernel Source